Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Design of the RIS Phase Shifts

-Next, we need to calculate the gradient with respect to $\boldsymbol{\theta}$.
-However, the objective function in (\ref{Problem2}) includes a minimal function, which is non-differential.
-To tackle this challenge, we first approximate the objective function in (\ref{Problem2}) as
+The gradient with respect to $\boldsymbol{\theta}$ is given as follows.
+Since the objective function in (\ref{Problem2}) includes the min function, which is not differentiable, we first approximate the objective function in (\ref{Problem2}) as

-where $\mu$ is a constant value for controlling the approximation accuracy.
-It can be proved that the approximation error is smaller than $\frac{\ln K}{\mu}$ following a similar method in \cite{xingsi1992entropy}.
+where $\mu$ is a constant value for controlling the accuracy of the approximation.
+It can be proved that the approximation error is smaller than $\frac{\ln K}{\mu}$ based on the method in \cite{xingsi1992entropy}.
 Thus, the problem in (\ref{Problem2}) can be recast as